InDIOS/trebor/README.md

 ```bash
 trebor -i counter.html
 ```
-In the directory will appear two `js` files, one with `es` sufix and other with `umd` sufix.
-We'll use the file with `umd` sufix.
+In the directory will appear one `js` file with `umd` sufix.
 Make a file named `index.html` like that

 ```html
 <!DOCTYPE html>